plioi/plioi.github.io/_posts/2013-05-22-test-discovery.markdown

 layout: post
 ---

-Over the last few weeks, I've implemented some customization features in <a href="https://github.com/plioi/fixie">the Fixie test framework</a>.
+Over the last few weeks, I've implemented some customization features in [the Fixie test framework](https://github.com/plioi/fixie).
 The first of these features is now available.
 Today, we'll see this feature in action. **We're going to tell Fixie what our tests *look like*, and Fixie will then find them and run them.**

-<blockquote>Today's code samples work against <a href="http://nuget.org/packages/Fixie/0.0.1.49">Fixie 0.0.1.49</a>.
+<blockquote>Today's code samples work against [Fixie 0.0.1.49](http://nuget.org/packages/Fixie/0.0.1.49).
 The customization API is in its infancy, and is likely to change as I address more involved features in the coming weeks.</blockquote>

 ## The Default Convention

 If you've used NUnit before, you know that you have to mark your test classes with [TestFixture] and your test methods with [Test] in order for NUnit to know that those are your tests.
 NUnit uses the presence of those attributes to "discover" your tests before it can run them.
 NUnit is therefore opinionated about test discovery.

 If you've used xUnit before, you know that you have to mark your test methods with [Fact] in order for xUnit to know that those are your tests. xUnit uses the presence of that attribute to "discover" your tests before it can run them. xUnit is therefore opinionated about test discovery.
-(We've seen that <a href="http://www.headspring.com/patrick/low-ceremony-xunit/">xUnit is a little more flexible in this regard</a>, but it's still pretty opinionated about what a test is.)
+(We've seen that [xUnit is a little more flexible in this regard](http://www.headspring.com/patrick/low-ceremony-xunit/), but it's still pretty opinionated about what a test is.)

 **Fixie is not opinionated about test discovery.** It has a simple default, but allows you replace that default with your own conventions.
 By default, Fixie will look for test classes by a naming convention: if a class in your test project has a name ending with "Tests", then it is a test class.
 After finding these classes, it will then look for test methods as any public instance void-or-async method with zero parameters.
 In other words, if it looks like a test, walks like a test, and quacks like a test, Fixie will assume it's a <del>duck</del> test by default.

-In my implementation, these rules are defined by <a href="https://github.com/plioi/fixie/blob/075d41822e6bee18624bd8329343d68e31d58c54/src/Fixie/Conventions/DefaultConvention.cs">DefaultConvention</a>:
+In my implementation, these rules are defined by [DefaultConvention](https://github.com/plioi/fixie/blob/075d41822e6bee18624bd8329343d68e31d58c54/src/Fixie/Conventions/DefaultConvention.cs):

 {% gist 5624801 %}

 Let's see this convention in action.
-This demo assumes you have <a href="http://testdriven.net/">TestDriven.NET</a> installed.
+This demo assumes you have [TestDriven.NET](http://testdriven.net/) installed.
 I have set up CTRL-T to run whatever test method or test class my cursor is sitting on.

-Create a new Solution in Visual Studio (I called mine "DiscoveryConventions"), and install <a href="http://nuget.org/packages/Fixie/0.0.1.49">Fixie 0.0.1.49</a> in the Package Manager Console:
+Create a new Solution in Visual Studio (I called mine "DiscoveryConventions"), and install [Fixie 0.0.1.49](http://nuget.org/packages/Fixie/0.0.1.49) in the Package Manager Console:

 {% gist 5624804 %}

-Fixie deliberately has no assertion statements of its own, so install <a href="http://nuget.org/packages/Should">Should</a> too:
+Fixie deliberately has no assertion statements of its own, so install [Should](http://nuget.org/packages/Should) too:

 {% gist 5624806 %}